-At Mount Rainier, cyclists can enjoy bicycling that is both challenging and scenic.
+At Mount Rainier, bicyclists can enjoy bicycling that is both challenging and scenic.
 Bicycles are allowed on park roads but they are not permitted on any hiking trails and the park does not have any designated bike trails.

 Riding the Roads